arowe54/Movie-Wizard/README.md

 After reviewing the  <a href="https://getbootstrap.com/docs/5.3/examples/album/#">Album</a> example on Bootstrap, I decided to create a Jumbotron in index.html to hold the Logo, a lead paragraph, and a button to get a movie.
 One challenge was being very redundant with jinja if-else statements because some features were not in all movies (ex. primaryImage, plot), while others were (ex. id, title).

 At first, I displayed the results in a table for each request, with each table having a column for the poster, a column for the ids and title, and a column for the release date.
+The ids were only for testing purposes, and were later removed.
 I then used <a href="https://getbootstrap.com/docs/5.3/components/card/#grid-cards">Grid Cards</a> from Bootstrap with the row-cols-sm-5 class to display 2 rows of 5 movies (10 results) on my Dell laptop, with each movie displayed in a <a href="https://getbootstrap.com/docs/5.3/components/card/#content-types">Card</a>.

 Responsive Design: